hackclub/mail-mission-control/README.md

 **Basic functionality:**

+somehow needs to be not visible to the public, can use Vercel deployment thing or some auth provider (Slack auth?)

 - [ ] maybe have a list of “providers” (airtable form bases) that can be easily added to that feed into one todo list?
 - [ ] I think the main page should look something like the Bank admin task dashbooard.
 Mail mission name and number of pending requests.
-- [ ] Show page (mail-viewer.hc.com/baseId/recId) would show all the relevant information (address, name, date, etc, and instructions on how to fulfill this type of mail mission)
+- [ ] show page for table/type-of-mail-mission (mail-viewer.hc.com/baseId) would show a list of all the address info etc., and instructins on how to process that particular mail mission type
+  - [ ] show page for specific mail mission (mail-viewer.hc.com/baseId/recordId) would show all the info for that specific request
     - [ ] and :white_check_mark: or :x: reject button that writes to Airtable

 **New features that might be in scope, in order of reasonableness:**